Walking down the street one Saturday morning, Rodney heard the old Steely Dan song Rikki Don’t Lose That Number.

 He hadn’t really walked the streets much in recent years.
 The luxury of his own carpark had long ago removed that necessity.
 But since losing his drivers licence a month ago, he sort of had taken a liking to it.

 The beggars, buskers.
 The meth addicts sleeping rough in doorways.
-Things that he hadn’t really noticed during years of parking securely in the basement of his office block and taking the lift straight to his floor.
+Things that he hadn’t really noticed during the years of parking securely in the basement of his office block and taking the lift straight to his floor.

 The sorts of things that he hadn’t seen out cycling, walking the dog, or at the beach, now confronted him.

 He had something to thank that traffic copper for, he thought.
 For the random breath test he failed after a couple of quiet Thursday night drinks at the golf club.

 It had taken his BMW off the road, but it had put him back on the street, brought him back to a reality he had all but lost over the past 20-odd years.

 It was Monday morning and Rodney had just bought himself a coffee outside the Railway Station.
 And then there it was again, the song.